 What’s Causing Us Problems?

 The overeating of Christmas is behind us and the chocolate from Valentines day has all been consumed.
 Some of us have even tried Dry January in an effort to curb the calorie intake and reduce our ever expanding waist lines.

 For many of us, it’s not just weight control and physical fitness that exercise can help with.
 It is also the only way many of us can try to help look after our mental health.
-In between working and home schooling, my regular runs and dog walks often feel like they’re keeping me sane (mostly).
+In between working and ferrying kids around, my regular runs and dog walks often feel like they’re keeping me sane (mostly).

 Suddenly increasing how often you walk or run, the distance travelled, the difficulty of the terrain and often the lack of appropriate footwear can all cause problems, including foot and ankle pain.

 What is Posterior Tibial Tendon Dysfunction (PTTD)?

 The Tibialis Posterior tendon runs from deep in your calf from just below your knee, then wraps around and under the inside of your ankle bone (medial malleolus) before inserting under the arch of your foot.
 The muscle can point and turn your ankle in, but more importantly plays a key role in maintaining the arch in your foot.
 When things go wrong, it can cause foot and ankle pain.